Nick Maton Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, which ranks 12th in the league.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have a 4.19 team ERA that ranks 15th among all league pitching staffs.

-- The Orioles rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).
+- Orioles pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).

-- The Orioles are sending Rodriguez (0-0) out for his fifth start of the season.
-He is 0-0 with a 5.12 ERA and 25 strikeouts through 19 1/3 innings pitched.
+- Kremer makes the start for the Orioles, his sixth of the season.
+He is 2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched.

-- The right-hander last appeared in relief on Wednesday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.
+- In his last time out on Monday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering seven hits.

-- The 23-year-old has an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .273 against him.
+- The 27-year-old has amassed an ERA of 6.20, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents are batting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.